connorourke/crystal_torture/paper.md

 	    <tr>
     	    <td style="padding:5px">
         	    <img src="paper/Images/stats.png">
-        	      <figcaption>Figure 2: Cumulative distribution of the inverse average site tortuosity for 1000 (20x20x20) supercells of a potential solid Li<sup>+</sup> electrolyte at varying lithium concentrations. </figcaption>
+        	      <figcaption>Figure 2: Cumulative distribution of the inverse average site tortuosity for 1000 (20&times;20&times;20) supercells of a potential solid Li<sup>+</sup> electrolyte at varying lithium concentrations. </figcaption>
       	    </td>
         </tr>
    </table>
 </div>

 An inverse tortuosity value of 0 tells us there are no percolation networks formed, while a value of 1 tells us there are direct routes through the crystal.
-From the data produced we can see that in order for the percolation threshold to be crossed, the dopant concentration *x*<sub>Li</sub> ≈  0.425, and even for this high concentration very few of the LI ions are in percolation networks.
+From the data produced we can see that in order for the percolation threshold to be crossed, the dopant concentration *x*<sub>Li</sub> &asymp;  0.425, and even for this high concentration very few of the Li ions are in percolation networks.
 Performing this analysis  provides a simple and quick way of establishing whether a potential material is viable as an ionic conductor.